ericwarriner/ericonjava/README.md

 ericonjava
 ==========

-Old code originally posted on ericonjava . com
-Domain is not longer under my control.
+Old code originally posted on ericonjava  .   com domain which is not longer under my control.